 The literary project “Belief, Love, Hope.
 Messages from the Christian West” (“Glaube, Liebe, Hoffnung.
 Nachrichten aus dem christlichen Abendland”) by Gregor Weichbrodt and Hannes Bajohr collects recent comments off of the Pegida Facebook page.
 “As the supposed defenders of the Christian West are confronted with Pauline virtues stemming from praises of love, we let them articulate alone, what they believe, love and hope,” the two authors explain.
 “The fact that Germany is loved above all else is less surprising than the comments’ wishes, marked by fantasies of revolution and violence.”

 At the end of April, the SVR publishes the annual report for 2015 Countries of Immigration: Germany in International Comparison (Unter Einwanderungsländern: Deutschland im internationalen Vergleich).
-The survey, conducted annually since 2009, praises Germany, as the country keeps up with traditional immigrant destinations like Canada, or the USA.
+The survey, conducted annually since 2009, praises Germany, as the country keeps up with traditional immigrant destinations like Canada or the USA.
 The main reason for this is immigration for employment reasons, since Germany has become a role model in this respect.
 Nonetheless, Germany still has work to do in developing a comprehensive immigration plan.
 Coming to similar conclusions, the Migration Policy Group publishes MIPEX 2015 (Migrant Integration Policy Index) in June: the index compares politics of integration among 38 countries, Germany reaching tenth place.
 The MIPEX shows that Germany has substantially improved the situation for immigrants in recent years.
 Integration becomes more successful in the employment sector, accompanying a concurrent improvement in public disposition toward immigration.
-And yet, immigrants have adequate legal resources with regards to discrimination nor sufficient access to healthcare services.
+And yet, immigrants have inadequate legal resources with regards to discrimination nor sufficient access to healthcare services.

 The study “Faith in European Project Reviving.
 But Most Say Rise of Eurosceptic Parties Is a Good Thing,” published in early June by the American Pew Research Center, comes to the conclusion that trust in the European Union is to have risen again.
 The over 6000 respondents, coming from six different participating nations, regard the economic situation for their respective country as positive.
 The majority of the survey participants saw the increase in so-called “euro-sceptic” parties as positive as well, since they addressed topics that traditional parties normally ignored.

 On the 4th of July, the Alternative for Germany (AfD) voted in Frauke Petry (~60%) as the first party representative.
-Petry thereby engages in a months-long power struggle with Bernde Lucke, who only receives 38 percent of the vote.
+Petry thereby engages in a months-long power struggle with Bernd Lucke, who only receives 38 percent of the vote.
 Lucke’s departure moves the AfD further toward the far right of the political spectrum.

 In the middle of July, Chancellor Angela Merkel’s meeting with the Palestinian refugee Reem Sahwil causes tempers to flare.
 During a town hall (Bürgerdialog), a discussion arises between Reem and Merkel: the Chancellor points to the German right to asylum and reacts to the tears of the twelve year old, who would like to stay in Germany, by awkwardly laying a hand on the latter’s shoulder.
-Merkel’s reaction causes strong reactions under the hashtag #merkelpets (#merkelstreichelt).
+Merkel’s response provokes strong reactions under the hashtag #merkelpets (#merkelstreichelt).
 Further controversy arises over the fact that the government retrospectively changes the report of the incident.

 In July, it is revealed that two brothers of the murdered Hatan Sürücü are sued for abiding and abetting.
 The “Honor-murder” (“Ehrenmord”) of Hatan Sürücü on February 7th, 2005, was committed by her youngest brother, who was deported to Turkey in 2014 after a prison sentence of multiple years.
 The revelations trigger an intense discussion on integration in Germany.